About

 This Pumpkin french toast bake is a great filling breakfast, thanks to a good mix of carbohydrates, healthy fats and protein.

-Okay, and a little sweetness thanks to the pecan oat topping.
+Okay, and a little sweetness never hurt with pecan oat topping!

 baked pumpkin french toast casserole in baking dish with glasses and small bowl in background